 Business start-up expenses.
 Business start-up expenses must be capitalized.
 An election may be made to amortize them over a period of not less than 60 months.
-See section 195.
+See section 195 and Regulations section 1.195-1.

 Reducing certain expenses for which credits are allowable.
-For each of the credits listed below, the corporation must reduce the otherwise allowable deductions for expenses used to figure the credit by the amount of the current year credit:
+For each credit listed below, the corporation must reduce the otherwise allowable deductions for expenses used to figure the credit by the amount of the current year credit.

-- 1. The work opportunity credit,
+- The work opportunity credit,

 - 2. The welfare-to-work credit,

-- The credit for increasing research activities,
+- 3. The credit for increasing research

 - 4. The enhanced oil recovery credit,

-- 5. The disabled access credit,
+- The disabled access credit,

 - 6. The empowerment zone employment credit,

 - 7. The Indian employment credit,

 - 8. The credit for employer social security and Medicare taxes paid on certain employee tips, and

 - 9. The orphan drug credit.